godfreynolan/jetpacks/readme.md

 ```

 ## Fragments
-In the `CompaniesFragment` and the `RoutesFragment`, the `supportFragmentManager` transactions can be replaced.
-In the `CompaniesFragment`, the following code replaced the original `supportFragmentManager` transaction
+In the `CompaniesFragment` and the `RoutesFragment`, the `supportFragmentManager` transactions were replaced.
 ```kotlin
 findNavController()
   .navigate(